Expunging or Sealing Adult Criminal Records in Iowa

 In addition, if your Iowa criminal record contains errors, you may request that it be corrected.
 Each of these situations is discussed below.

-Non-Conviction Records
+Getting Non-Conviction Records Expunged

-If you were arrested and charged with a crime, your record may be eligible for expungement if all charges against you were dropped or you were found not guilty of the offense, and:
+If you were arrested and charged with a crime, your record may be eligible for expungement if ALL charges against you were dropped or you were found not guilty of the offense, and:

 • you have paid all court costs and fees associated with your case, and